 Sometimes your emails can be reported as a spam.
 It's very unpleasant situation, indeed.
 Let us introduce you how signatures can affect this and how to prevent it.

 At first, it's important to realize that SignatureSatori is an app for signature management, we can't guarantee the content of the signature and the whole email itself.
+The signature is a standard part of the message and it doesn't affect the score more than the rest of the email.
 There's almost no chance that our app will negatively effect your spam score.

 We have prepared a few points which should help you to fix the issue.